Pixel density: Computer displays

-Typical circa-2000 cathode ray tube or LCD computer displays range from 67 to 130 PPI, though desktop monitors have exceeded 200 PPI, and certain smartphone manufacturers' flagship mobile device models have been exceeding 500 PPI since 2014.
+Typical circa-2000 cathode-ray tube or LCD computer displays range from 67 to 130 PPI, though desktop monitors have exceeded 200 PPI, and certain smartphone manufacturers' flagship mobile device models have been exceeding 500 PPI since 2014.

 In January 2008, Kopin Corporation announced a 0.44 inch (1.12 cm) SVGA LCD with a pixel density of 2272 PPI (each pixel only 11.25 μm).
 In 2011 they followed this up with a 3760-DPI 0.21-inch diagonal VGA colour display.
 The manufacturer says they designed the LCD to be optically magnified, as in high-resolution eyewear devices.

 Holography applications demand even greater pixel density, as higher pixel density produces a larger image size and wider viewing angle.
 Spatial light modulators can reduce pixel pitch to 2.5 μm, giving a pixel density of 10,160 PPI.

 Some observations indicate that the unaided human generally can't differentiate detail beyond 300 PPI.
 However, this figure depends both on the distance between viewer and image, and the viewer’s visual acuity.
 The human eye also responds in a different way to a bright, evenly lit interactive display from how it does to prints on paper.

 High pixel density display technologies would make supersampled antialiasing obsolete, enable true WYSIWYG graphics and, potentially enable a practical “paperless office” era.
 For perspective, such a device at 15 inch (38 cm) screen size would have to display more than four Full HD screens (or WQUXGA resolution).

 The PPI pixel density specification of a display is also useful for calibrating a monitor with a printer.
 Software can use the PPI measurement to display a document at "actual size" on the screen.

 Calculation of monitor PPI

-PPI can be calculated from knowing the diagonal size of the screen in inches and the resolution in pixels (width and height).
+PPI can be calculated from the screen's diagonal size in inches and the resolution in pixels (width and height).
 This can be done in two steps: